Hadiyya language

 Hadiyya (speakers call it Hadiyyisa, others sometimes call it Hadiyigna, Adiya, Adea, Adiye, Hadia, Hadiya, Hadya) is the language of the Hadiya people of Ethiopia.
+Over 1.2 million people speak Hadiyya, making it one of the ten major languages in Ethiopia.
 It is a Highland East Cushitic language of the Afroasiatic family.
 Most speakers live in the Hadiya Zone of the Southern Nations, Nationalities, and People's Region (SNNPR).
+The language has four recognized dialects—Leemo, Badawacho, Shashogo, and Sooro.
+These are mutually intelligible, with slight regional variations.

 The closely related Libido language, located just to the north in the Mareko district of Gurage Zone, is very similar lexically, but has significant morphological differences.
+Historically oral, Hadiyya is now written using a Latin-based orthography, developed for educational and administrative use.
 Hadiyya has a set of complex consonant phonemes consisting of a glottal stop and a sonorant: /ʔr/, /ʔj/, /ʔw/, /ʔl/.

-In their book (English version 1999) Braukämper and Mishago compiled a reasonable size collection of the presently vanishing art of traditional songs of Hadiyya.
+In their book (English version 1999), Braukämper and Mishago compiled a reasonably sized collection of the presently vanishing art of traditional songs of Hadiyya.
 The lyrics adhere to the strict rule of Hadiyya traditional poetry where rhythmical rhyming occurs at the beginning of the verse.

 The New Testament of the Christian Bible has been translated into Hadiyya, published by the Bible Society of Ethiopia in 1993.
-It was originally done using the traditional Ethiopic syllabary.
+It was originally produced using the traditional Ethiopic syllabary.
 A later printing used the Latin alphabet.

+Phonology

+Consonants

+The phonology of the Hadiyya language, part of the Highland East Cushitic branch of the Afroasiatic language family, is characterized by its unique consonantal and vowel systems, syllable structure, and morphophonemic processes.

+Hadiyya has 23 consonant phonemes categorized by place and manner of articulation: